Stardom New Blood 1: Storylines

-The event featured various competitors from other promotions (Gatoh Move Pro Wrestling, Professional Wrestling Just Tap Out, Marvelous That's Women Pro Wrestling and World Woman Pro Wrestling Diana) which at the time of it, several of them were still in their rookie years of professional wrestling.
+The event featured various competitors from other promotions (Gatoh Move Pro Wrestling, Professional Wrestling Just Tap Out, Marvelous That's Women Pro Wrestling and World Woman Pro-Wrestling Diana) which at the time of it, several of them were still in their rookie years of professional wrestling.
 The show also portraited the return of Saya Iida who was sidelined with injury for almost one year.
 Another special featuring of the event was the in-ring debut of Miyu Amasaki (real name Miyu Matsuda) who had her first-ever confrontation against Utami Hayashishita.

 All the matches of the pay-per-view have been broadcast live on YouTube.
 The show began with the confrontation between Stars stable member Momo Kohgo and Sayaka from Gatoh Move Pro Wrestling which concluded with the victory of Kohgo as the preshow match.
 The following bout portrayed Ai Houzan & Maria from Marvelous picking a victory over Cosmic Angels' members Unagi Sayaka & Waka Tsukiyama.
 Their encounter ended with Maria having a grudge over Sayaka, leaving them to engage in a brief altercation.
 The third match saw Saya Kamitani & Lady C going into a 15-minute time-limit draw against Mirai & Mai Sakurai.
 The fourth match captioned a returning Saya Iida teaming up with Stars stablemate, the then-time Future of Stardom Champion Hanan defeating JTO's Aoi & Tomoka Inaba.
 The moment concluded with a brief staredown between Hanan and the then-time Sendai Girls Junior Champion Inaba who raised their belts following their staredown.
 The fifth match depicted Oedo Tai's Starlight Kid & Ruaka successfully battling Diana's Nanami and one half of the World Woman Pro-Wrestling Diana Tag Team Champions, Haruka Umesaki.

 The main event portraited the showdown between Utami Hayashishita and the debuting Miyu Amasaki.
-Despite the latter's loss, Hayashishita was impressed by Amasaki's performance and invited her to join Queen's Quest, request which Amasaki accepted.
+Despite the latter's loss, Hayashishita was impressed by Amasaki's performance and invited her to join Queen's Quest, which Amasaki accepted.